 HILL’S REIMBURSEMENT PLAN

 Hill’s has never made public its policy on compensation for the costs associated with the treatment of dogs affected by their foods.
 To discover what their plan might be I requested and received a letter (along with a couple of $10 coupons in case I was in the mood to buy Hill’s pet food) explaining the reimbursement process.
-In the letter they explain the process of submitting an initial claim to the company:
+In the letter, they explain the process of submitting an initial claim to the company:

 “For all diagnostic testing and related office visit costs performed after the recall notice on January 31,2019, whether or not such findings are positive or negative, Hill’s will reimburse either you or your vet (depending on who submitted the claim), up to $500 (up to $250 for physical examination, bloodwork, and urine test and, if performed by your vet, up to $250 for a confirmatory vitamin D test) in an exchange for a release of from you that says you will not sue or otherwise pursue legal action against Hill’s.
 We have determined that this amount generally covers these type of expenses; if your testing and office visits are more expensive in your specific situation, please submit your expenses to be evaluated.”

-In a seperate letter sent to veterinarians March 20, 2019, Hill’s said they will pay to screen affected pets for hypervitaminosis D (or vitamin D toxicosis).
+In a separate letter sent to veterinarians March 20, 2019, Hill’s said they would pay to screen affected pets for hypervitaminosis D (or vitamin D toxicosis).
 For pets with elevated vitamin D levels, Hill’s promises to pay for continued tests until they return to normal.
 “We will reimburse pet parents for medical treatment for an affected pet eating impacted food,” the company promised.
 Details outlining the conditions of this promise have never been made public.

 WHY REPORTING PROBLEMS MATTERS

 It bears repeating that these recalls were prompted by consumers who reported problems to the FDA.
-It was with the cooperation between the agency, the consumer and the veterinarian – that helped the FDA identify when the contamination occurred and what other products might also be affected.
+It was with the cooperation between the agency, the consumer, and the veterinarian – that helped the FDA identify when the contamination occurred and what other products might also be affected.
 These reports prevent other dogs from getting sick.

 The FDA is urging consumers and veterinarians alike to report any adverse effects with any of Hill’s pet foods to them as this is an on-going and developing situation.
 The FDA welcomes case reports, especially those confirmed through diagnostics.
 You can submit these reports electronically through the Safety Reporting Portal or by calling your state’s FDA Consumer Complaint Coordinators.
 For an explanation of the information and level of detail that would be helpful to include in a complaint to the FDA, please see How to Report a Pet Food Complaint.